 PhD thesis title: Exploring Cognitive Biases in Processing Body Information in Individuals at Risk of Eating Disorders.

 Mimosa Forsyth completed her training as a psychologist at The Australian National University (ANU) as part of a PhD (Clinical Psychology) degree.
-This included training in cognitive-behaviour therapy (CBT), Schema Therapy, Emotion-Focused Therapy (EFT), Eye Movement Desensitisation and Re-processing (EMDR), and motivational interviewing (MI).
-Mimosa has received training in the provision of therapy to a wide range of populations, including adolescents and adults.
+Mimosa has experience and training in cognitive-behaviour therapy (CBT), Schema Therapy, Emotion-Focused Therapy (EFT), Eye Movement Desensitisation and Re-processing (EMDR), and motivational interviewing (MI).
+Mimosa has experience in the provision of therapy to a wide range of populations, including adolescents and adults.
 She has a particular interest in working with individuals experiencing the effects of trauma, including post-traumatic stress disorder (PTSD) and complex trauma.
-In addition to this, Mimosa has experience and training working with individuals with eating disorders, and her Doctoral thesis was on cognitive processes in individual’s with eating disorder symptoms.
+In addition to this, Mimosa has experience and training working with individuals with eating disorders, and her Doctoral thesis was on the effect of cognitive processes in individuals vulnerable to developing eating disorders.